 - ½ cup finely chopped cilantro

 - 2 tablespoons lime juice

 - 4 teaspoons finely chopped garlic (about 5 cloves)

 - 1-2 teaspoons finely chopped Serrano chiles

 - 1-2 teaspoons fresh orange juice

 - ¼ teaspoon ground black pepper

-- Make Cotjia cheese by placing the dry cashews in a food processor and blending until they are in a fine crumble.
-Do not overblend or it will make cashew butter.
-Add the lemon juice, vinegar and salt and pulse until incorporated.
-It will be wet and crumbly, set aside.
+- Place dry cashews in a food processor and blend until they are a fine crumble.
+Do not over blend or it will make cashew butter.